spotinst/help/src/docs/eco/tutorials/monthly-value-report.md

 ### Contact Button

-If you have any questions or want to let us know of upcoming account changes, please contact your assigned cost specialist.
+If you have any questions or want to let us know of upcoming account changes, contact your assigned cost specialist.
 The button allows you to send an email directly to our Eco support queue for review.

 ### Receiving Emails

 If you are interested in being added to the list of customers receiving the email, ensure that you are listed as a user within your desired organization and submit a support ticket.

 For companies which have been added to the allow-list, Eco sends the email to the email addresses of users registered with your organization in the Spot platform.
 The email should come to you from Eco Team <team@spot.io>.
-Please ensure your spam filters do not block the email.
+Make sure your spam filters do not block the email.

 Much of the content of the email is in graphical format.
 Allow your email client to download pictures to get the full benefit of the email.